 Mariah's background is in sustainable investment research, shareholder activism, and non-profit/small business financial management.
 She has also tried her hand at farming, starting a farm-to-table catering business, and designing sewing patterns.
 She earned her BA in International Studies and Environmental Studies at Colby College in Waterville, ME.
-Mariah resides in beautiful Boulder, CO where she enjoys mountain biking, skiing, hiking, and gardening with her family.

 Paul Hudnut is director of Colorado State University’s Global Social & Sustainable Enterprise MBA program and teaches entrepreneurship and strategy classes.
 He has been an independent director at New Belgium Brewing Co. since 2006.
 In addition to his work with New Belgium and CSU, Paul serves on the board of Watsi, the Intermountain West Funders Network, and 10.10.10, and as an advisor to the Center for Collaborative Conservation and Bohemian Impact Investments.

 At the Foundation, Paul has been a board member since its start in 2013 and is a member of the Investment Committee.
 He helps source and analyze investments and grants, as well as build relationships with other foundations and investors.